 *Salary Information is based on a full-time, 12-month position

-• Medical and dental insurance and vision care plans are provided for employees and their dependents.
+• District-paid medical, dental, and vision insurance plans for employee and dependents.

 • 12 full-pay days and 88 half-pay days of illness leave.

-• At least 15 paid holidays per year.
+• A minimum of 15 paid holidays per year.

 MINIMUM REQUIREMENTS FOR ACCEPTANCE OF AN APPLICATION:

-A valid Class “C” Driver's License is required.
+A valid Class “C” California driver’s license must be obtained within 10 days of establishing residency in the State of California.
 Travel to locations throughout the District is required.

 For a complete job description including the Knowledge, Skills, and Abilities associated with the position please visit our website.